← All posts

 A potential client has found your firm.
-They've read your profile.
-They've checked your reviews.
-They've decided you're the attorney they want to talk to.
-They tap the "Contact" button on their phone.
+They have read your profile, checked your reviews, and decided you are the attorney they want to talk to.
+Then they tap the "Contact" button on their phone.

-This is the moment your marketing spend was designed to produce.
-Everything upstream — the ad click, the directory listing, the SEO investment, the review solicitation — exists to get a qualified person to this point.
+Your marketing spend was designed to produce this moment.
+Everything upstream, the ad click, the directory listing, the SEO investment, the review solicitation, exists to get a qualified person to this point.

 What they find when they tap that button determines whether the investment pays off or gets wasted.

-At most firms, what they find is a form that was built as an afterthought, hasn't been updated since the website was last redesigned, and creates enough friction to push a meaningful percentage of qualified prospects back to the search results.
+At many firms, what they find is a form that was built as an afterthought, has not been updated since the website was last redesigned, and creates enough friction to push qualified prospects back to the search results.

-Most law firm intake forms were created during a website build.
+Many law firm intake forms were created during a website build.
 The web designer needed a contact page, so they added a form with the standard fields: name, email, phone, message.
 Maybe a practice area dropdown.
 Maybe a CAPTCHA.
-The form was never tested against conversion rates, never A/B tested against alternatives, and never evaluated from the perspective of someone filling it out on a phone screen while sitting in a hospital waiting room.
+The form was never tested against conversion rates, never A/B tested against alternatives, and never evaluated from the perspective of someone filling it out on a phone screen during a stressful legal problem.

 These forms persist for years.
-The firm pays thousands of dollars per month driving traffic to a website where the final conversion step — the form — was a design afterthought that nobody has revisited.
+The firm pays to drive traffic to a website where the final conversion step, the form, was a design afterthought that no one has revisited.

-The result is leakage that's invisible unless you measure it.
+The result is leakage that stays invisible unless you measure it.
 For every ten qualified visitors who reach the form, some number abandon it.
-They don't call instead.
-They don't come back later.
-They go back to Google and find a firm with a form that's easier to complete.
+They may not call instead.
+They may not come back later.
+They may go back to Google and find a firm with a form that is easier to complete.

 Where the Friction Lives